edwardfernando/mylb/readme.md

 This project is a personal project aimed at designing and implementing a basic load balancer using the Go programming language.
 The primary objective of this undertaking is to gain a deeper understanding of how load balancers work, and to acquire hands-on experience in building one from the ground up.

 Currently there are three key features:
-1. Round robin load balancing strategy
+1. Round robin load balancing strategy and also offers support for weighted distribution of traffic among the healthy nodes.
 2. Active & Passive health check of all nodes
 3. Session affinity

 ## Prerequisites
 1. go 1.19